 Enterprise Backup component, lets you back up a running MySQL

-MyISAM tables, with minimal disruption
+InnoDB tables, with minimal

+the database.
 When mysqlbackup is copying

-InnoDB tables, reads and writes to both
+InnoDB tables, reads and writes to

 see Section 25.2, “MySQL Enterprise Backup Overview”.

 backup that consists of all files used by

-manage its tables.
+InnoDB to manage its tables.
 Use the following

-Do a slow shutdown of the MySQL server and make sure that it stops without errors.
+Perform a slow shutdown of the MySQL server and make sure that it stops without errors.